Campus & Learning Resources

 - If you need immediate medical attention, call 911 and report your symptoms to the dispatcher.

-The most effective prevention for COVID-19 is to avoid exposure.
-You can visit the CDC “What You Should Do” Website for detailed information.
+The most effective prevention for COVID-19 is to become fully vaccinated against COVID-19.
+If you are unable to do so or choose not to do so, the best way to protect yourself is to avoid exposure.
+You can visit the CDC website for detailed prevention information.

-You are also urged to follow these CDC guidelines to minimize your risk:
+You are urged to follow these CDC guidelines to minimize your risk:

 - Get fully vaccinated against COVID-19 as soon are you are eligible and able to do so.